Pyomo/pyomo/doc/OnlineDocs/getting_started/DataInput.rst

 The `load` method can be used to load data into Pyomo models from a variety of sources and formats.
 The most common format is a table representation of set and parameter data.
-For more informatation, see the documentation with the title Managing Data in Pyomo Models.
+For more informatation, see the documentation in :ref:`_page-dataportals`.